-Sail in Burma’s stunning Myeik (Mergui) Archipelago, starting in Phuket
+Sail in Burma’s stunning Mergui Archipelago, starting in Khao Lak

 Disconnect from the modern digital world and find a different kind of buzz on an incredibly relaxing journey through the islands of Myanmar